Women Who Woke Up the Law : Inside the Cases That Changed Women's Rights in Canada

 Karin Wells

-Karin Wells grew up in BC and now lives in southern Ontario.
+Karin Wells grew up in BC and now lives in eastern Ontario.
 She is best known as a CBC radio documentary maker and is a three time recipient of the Canadian Association of Journalists documentary award.
 Her work has been heard on radio networks around the world and has been recognized by the United Nations.
 Wells worked – briefly – as a line worker in a pea factory, a school teacher, and an actor.
 She is also a lawyer and in 2011 was inducted into the University of Ottawa’s Common Law Honour Society.

 Wells has documented the lives of influential (but often overlooked) Canadian women in her books: The Abortion Caravan: When women shut down government in the battle for the right to choose (finalist for the Shaughnessy Cohen Prize for Political Writing and winner of the Ontario Historical Society's Alison Prentice Award), More Than a Footnote: Canadian women you should know and the forthcoming Women Who Woke Up the Law.